 Also known as pear squash, mirlitons, cho-cho, chouchoute, cidra, tayota, or choko, depending on where in Central America you travel, chayote is used for a variety of purposes including cooking and eating them raw as a light snack.

 Chayote has a high water and fiber content and is relatively low in natural sugars, making them fairly low in calories compared to other fruit.
-Also, chayote is prized for being high in potassium, vitamin C, and amino acids.
+Also, chayote is prized for its high levels of potassium, vitamin C, and amino acids.

 The leaves and fruit have diuretic, cardiovascular, and anti-inflammatory properties.
 A tea made from the chayote plant's leaves has been used in the treatment of arteriosclerosis, hypertension, and kidney stones.